More on loving your job

-Instructor: Since 2014, I have been an instructor (online and in-class) in Foundations of Digital Communications Strategy and Social Media at The University of Toronto’s School of Continuing Studies.
 I am also a member of the Program Advisory Committee for Social Media Week Toronto and The School of Media Studies and Information at Humber College.
-As a member of the Quadrangle Society, I am also a mentor to Junior Fellows at Massey College at the University of Toronto.
+As a member of the Quadrangle Society, I mentor Junior Fellows at Massey College at the University of Toronto.

 Accessible Design in Canada